Brand Name BuTrans Common Name buprenorphine (patch)

 Stopping the medication: Stopping this medication suddenly may lead to withdrawal symptoms such as anxiety, sweating, difficulty sleeping, rigors, pain, nausea, tremors, diarrhea, difficulty breathing, goose bumps, or, rarely, hallucinations.
 If you are thinking of stopping the medication, check with your doctor first.
 This medication should be stopped gradually as recommended by your doctor.

-Pregnancy: Taking this medication during pregnancy can harm the developing baby and cause a withdrawal syndrome in the baby after birth.
+Pregnancy: Using this medication during pregnancy can harm the developing baby and cause a withdrawal syndrome in the baby after birth.
 Buprenorphine should not be used during pregnancy.
 If you become pregnant while using this medication, contact your doctor immediately.

 Children: The safety and effectiveness of using this medication have not been established for children less than 18 years of age.